(And did I mention the sadness?)

 Even though it doesn’t always feel like it, healing and recovery are absolutely possible, especially when the “Bodymind” is integrated so seamlessly into the treatment plan.
 By blending gentle movement and verbal processing, I create custom safe emotional spaces for exploration.
 No matter what you do, say, or experience, you’re always “right” and welcome here.

 Your journey towards whole healing is all about resetting those intricate patterns of your body, mind, and heart, creating new ways of relating to yourself.
 I’m talking about accessing the core of your depression, so we can gain control of your body and settle your mind.
 Free from pain.
 Free from the stress of trying to find another thing that might help.
 Just gentle, complete self-acceptance that’ll have you befriending your body while gaining awareness and freedom from the plethora of symptoms that completely suck the lifeforce out of you.
+You can get yourself out of depression.
 You deserve joy.

 The healing can happen.